TuhinNair/durcov/README.md

 ###### It's actually just a toy app with 4 types of commands

 ## Tools
 * I chose Go because that's the language I've been working with recently.
-For a serious application I'd probably use something else because there isn't a officially maintained `twilio-sdk` for Go.
+For a serious application I'd probably use something else because there isn't an officially maintained `twilio-sdk` for Go.
 * I chose `Heroku` because I wanted to try it.
 I like it, I'll probably use it for personal projects/experiments going forward.
 Very fast zero-to-deployed platform.
 * Postgres because it's my go-to.